Lambda-Technologies/Open-Graph-Book/README.md

 # Open-Graph-Book
-An open source logical way to keep context with infromation.
+An open source logical way to keep context with information.